hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 console.log(b.foo); // => 2
 ```

-Object `b` *wasn't mutated!* When assigning a property on a JavaScript object, it always treats the property as an "own" property.
+Object `b` *wasn't mutated!* When assigning a property on a JavaScript object, *it always treats the property as an "own" property*.
 That is, it assumes that the property belongs to the object named to the left of the property name.
 Even if the prototype chain already has a property with that name, it assigns the "own" property.
 Here, `foo` becomes an "own" property of `c`:

 ```js
 console.log(c.hasOwnProperty('foo')); // => true